Tactical Apprehension and Control (TAC) Team

 TPD has shown its commitment to this field by making the Hazardous Devices Team a full time position.
 WMD personnel protective equipment has been specified and all Sworn Officers and Forensic Specialist have been trained and outfitted with hazard appropriate equipment.
 Continuing commitment by the TPD towards this critical area of public safety is ongoing and upgrades to existing equipment with more specialized equipment is already being considered.

-The responsibility of working day-to-day drug cases, with emphasis on "crack houses" and mid-level drug dealers, as well as developing long-term narcotics investigations, is the responsibility of the General Narcotics Unit.
-Targeting locations, businesses, and other avenues where illegal contraband or drugs can enter our community is the responsibility of the Narcotics Interdiction Unit.
-Specializing in the use of cutting-edge technology to enhance police services, the Technical Services Unit provides investigative and operational support to the entire agency.
+The responsibility of working day-to-day drug cases, with emphasis on low and mid-level drug dealers, as well as developing long-term narcotics investigations, is the responsibility of the General Narcotics Unit.
+Targeting locations, businesses, and other avenues where illegal contraband or drugs can enter our community is the responsibility of the Drug Interdiction Unit.

 The current trends in the Tallahassee are similar to most areas.
-Powder cocaine, crack cocaine and marijuana are continually being encountered throughout the area.
+Powder cocaine, crack cocaine, diverted prescription pills and cannabis are continually being encountered throughout the area.
 Designer Drugs such as XTC (methlenedioxymethamphetamine), GHB (Gama Hydroxy Butyrate), LSD (Lysergic Acid Diethylamide) and "roofies" (Rohypnol) are also being targeted in our college communities and local nightclub venues.
 A growing trend is the resurgence of methamphetamines manufactured in local clandestine laboratories.